craig-m/rpi_cluster/readme.md

 ### Compute / Worker

 To play with services, and things like Kubernetes.
-Subdivided into a frontend and backend group.
 These nodes run services for public consumption, this is "production".
-Immutable infrastructure.

 * [DistCC](https://github.com/distcc/distcc) - for distributed compiling
 * [C mpich](https://www.mpich.org/) - distributed code with the C Message Passing Interface
 * Docker + Kubernetes + Weave network addon

 Redundancy: the herd.
+Immutable infrastructure.

 ---